zjyyying/learngit/readme.txt

 Git tracks changes of files
 <<<<<<< HEAD
 <<<<<<< HEADi
-Creating a new branch is quick and simple
+Creating a new branch is quick and simple and merge
 =======
 Creating to a new is quick and simple
 >>>>>>> feature1